 Low latency

-The user should see the same option throughout the experiment
+A user should keep seeing the same variant for the lifetime of the experiment

 Experiment Management Service